zxgangandy/gid/README.md

 ## Features
 - light and easy to use
 - distributed id generator
-- worker id persists in database instead of cache\memory storage
+- worker id persistence solution (in database instead of cache storage)

 ## Design